AbdixDev/My-Cute-Robot-Docs/steps/editmessage.md

 Edit a message

 ## Inputs
-This steps, needs some inputs to work properly when you attempt to add this step in the sketch
+This step needs some input to work properly when you attempt to add this step in the sketch
 | Input      | Description |Type|
 |-|-|-|
 |Message to edit|This will be the message that going to be edited.| [ Message](../inputs/message.md) |